-This trail is equally good ridden in either direction.
+This trail can be ridden in either direction.
 The Bethnal Rd. crossing is the high point, so from either end, it is a climb up to Bethnal Rd., and a descent to the opposite side.

-WEST TO EAST: This trail shoots off of the The Back 40 Loop - Segment 3: Blowing Springs to Hwy 340 (Library)
+WEST TO EAST is not the preferred direciton.
+This trail shoots off of the The Back 40 Loop - Segment 3: Blowing Springs to Hwy 340 (Library)

 to the east, and connects with SBAT